 So today let's learn how to piece the traditional quilt block called Mystery Flower Garden.
-The block is not too difficult to sew with only two basic units - an Hourglass unit and a Half-Square Triangle unit that is done a bit differently.
+The block is fairly easy to sew with only two basic units - an Hourglass unit and a Half-Square Triangle unit that is done a bit differently.
 Let's get started!

 The block is attributed to Aunt Martha Studios.
 Aunt Martha Studios has an interesting history starting back in the early 1930's as the Colonial Readicut Quilt Block Company.
 Now they were ahead of their time as Colonial Readicut made precut quilt blocks and patches!
 The company has evolved to what is now Colonial Patterns - an American, family-owned business.
 You can read more about Aunt Martha Studios at https://colonialpatterns.com/about-us/.